Antoinette308/Harry-Potter-Cinema-Reservation-System/README.md

 - body-parser: for parsing incoming requests

 3. Set up the .env file
-- Create a .env file at the root of the project and add your MySQL credentials
+- Add your MySQL credentials to the .env file at the root of the project

 ```
     DB_HOST=localhost